LethalCompanyCommunity/ModdingWiki/docs/user-guide/modding/advanced/networking.md

 }
 ```

-All this checks is if the event is not equal to null and calls the event if so.
+All this if statement checks is whether the event is not equal to null and calls the event if so.
 The event will be null *if there are no subscribers to the event.*

 ### Preventing Duplication of Events